silphendio/vr-media-player/README.md

 VR modes are flat screen (with zoom) , 180°, and 360° (equirectangular or equi-angular cubemap).

-## Running the Application:
+## Running from source:

-### Linux:
-First, make sure the following packages are installed:

-`gcc wget unzip ffmpeg openxr` (Arch Linux)

-or

-`build-essential wget unzip ffmpeg libavcodec-dev libswresample-dev libavformat-dev libavutil-dev libswscale-dev libopenxr-loader1` (Ubuntu)

-Then run ```./build.sh```.

-To start the media player, run `./Godot_v3.5.1-stable_x11.64` or use the generated `vr-media-player.desktop` file.

-### Manual build:
-The project uses Godot 3.5.
+- The project uses Godot 4.2.
 Make sure to get a compatble version.
 You can download a standalone binary on the [Godot Website](https://godotengine.org/download)

-Next, get the [Godot OpenXR plugin](https://github.com/GodotVR/godot_openxr), and add it to the project.
+- Next, get the [EIRTeam.FFmpeg](https://github.com/EIRTeam/EIRTeam.FFmpeg/releases) plugin, and unzip it into the project folder.

-To watch videos, [godot-videodecoder](https://github.com/kidrigger/godot-videodecoder) is used.
-This project includes the source code for the plugin and a simple build script for linux.
-Get the prerequisites listed above and run `./build.sh`.
-For other platforms, follow the build instructions provided by the linked page, or grab the [binary distribution](https://github.com/kidrigger/godot-videodecoder/tags) and extract the contents of the `target` folder to `./addons/bin`.
-Mind that that distribution supports VP9 decoding only (webm), for patent reasons.
+- To be able to watch videos with uncommon codecs, download an appropriate version of [FFmpeg builds](https://github.com/BtbN/FFmpeg-Builds/releases) and copy all `.dll` or `.so` files into the `addons/ffmpeg/linux64/` or `addons/ffmpeg/win64/` folder.
+Overwrite existing files.

-To run the application, start Godot, import the project and click `run`.
-To reate a standalone executable, follow this [Exporting projects](https://docs.godotengine.org/en/3.5/tutorials/export/exporting_projects.html) Tutorial.
+- To run the application, start Godot, import the project and click `run`.

+To reate a standalone executable, follow this [Exporting projects](https://docs.godotengine.org/en/stable/tutorials/export/exporting_projects.html) Tutorial.

+Binary distribution coming soon...

 ## Controls: